 Every proposal made over the years to sell the PMAs or TVA, or to move the PMAs from cost-based to market-based rates, has been met with resounding opposition in Congress.
-In his first two budget requests to Congress (fiscal years 2022 and 2023), President Biden wisely did not include such proposals.
+In his first three budget requests to Congress, President Biden wisely did not include such proposals.
 APPA applauds his decision to forgo proposing these destructive and politically unpopular ideas.